-Sr. Rosemary Donley, PhD, APRN, FAANProfessor, Jacques Laval Chair for Social Justice
+Sr. Rosemary Donley, PhD, APRN, FAANProfessor, The Jacques Laval Chair for Justice for Vulnerable Populations

 School of Nursing